Melonox/ROS-ToF-gripper/README.md

 # ROS-ToF-gripper
-The catkin workspace that controls the gripper for a robotic arm that uses Time of Flight sensors
+The source files that controls the gripper for a robotic arm that uses Time of Flight sensors

 Run the following lines in terminal: